StARTistry®

 I’m not going to change the book, because that’s my work.
 And there’s a true message in there, which moms tell me is important for their daughters to hear – from people other than them.

 I stand by what I wrote then, but I’m in a different place now.
-I’m finishing up a book called Start More Than You Can Finish, which is about taking the stopper out of the creativity bottle.
-Turns out, telling people you can’t show your friends their work is a hideous stopper.
+I just finished a book called Start More Than You Can Finish, which is about taking the stopper out of the creativity bottle.
+Turns out, telling people you can’t show their work because you’re clutching your pearls is a hideous stopper.

 My grown daughters are the people who teach and inspire me most.
 They act on their ideas, they take risks, and they support other creators.
 They get to decide what’s risky, offensive, and entertaining.
 They know their audiences.
 And I’m usually not it.
 (I can’t speak for my friends.
 I have pretty cool friends.)